valinthesky/Steam-Randomizer/README.md

 # Steam-Randomizer
-This program pick games who are in your library and randomly choose one
+This program pick games which are in your library and randomly choose one

 # Features